Darlene's Daydream Café

 DARLENE: You better get on outta here now.

-BILLY: Let me just grab a coat.
+CODY: Let me just grab a coat.

 PATTY: Do something.

-BILLY: You can't leave without me.
+CODY: You can't leave without me.

 (WILLIE produces a gun and aims it at DRIFTER.)